 – Impact

-For what you’ll need it for, including all the reasons discussed here today, that’s why Camtasia is probably a better bet for you as a video course creator, even at the higher price of $299 against Snagit’s $62.99.
+For what you’ll need it for, including all the reasons discussed here today, that’s why Camtasia is probably a better bet for you as a video course creator, even at the higher price.
+Also don’t forget there are other players in the market.
+Be sure to check our alternatives to Camtasia as well as our comparison of Camtasia and Screenflow.

 One Last Word: You Can Always Adjust